 Baptism becomes our commitment to grow in this new life and to strive for spiritual maturity.
 Baptism is intimately linked to Confirmation and to Eucharist, which together form Christian Initiation.

 Every child is baptized in the faith of parents, godparents, and of the Church.
-In order to guide you in this important step, we offer an orientation session for parents and godparents, as well as a Baptism Information Package.
-Unfortunately, due to COVID-19 restrictions on gathering, our orientation sessions are temporarily on hold.
-However the Baptism Information Package is available through the parish office.
+In order to guide you in this important step, we offer an orientation session for parents and godparents, as well as a Baptism Information Package, which is available through the parish office.

 Team Leaders: Maureen Van Dyk, Kristen Venziale, Joanna Power